2021 Western Kentucky tornado: Formation and rapid strengthening

 Farther to the northeast, the tornado reached EF2 strength, tearing roofs off homes, damaging or destroying outbuildings, damaging irrigation equipment, and ripping apart trailer homes.
 Soon after, the tornado became violent and directly impacted the small community of Cayce at low-end EF4 intensity, where homes and small businesses were damaged or destroyed, some of which were leveled or swept from their foundations.
-A music venue in a former school building was badly damaged, and the Cayce Volunteer Fire Department building was destroyed; the metal beams of the structure severely twisted as pieces of heavy machinery were tossed around.
+A music venue in a former school building was badly damaged, and the Cayce Volunteer Fire Department building was destroyed; the metal beams of the structure were severely twisted as pieces of heavy machinery were tossed around.
 Several outbuildings and mobile homes were also destroyed.
 One person died in Cayce and several others were injured.

 After moving to the northeast of Cayce, the tornado weakened but remained strong as it moved at EF3 intensity through rural areas to the northeast of the town, destroying barns and a cell tower, and tearing the roof and exterior walls from a house.
 The tornado moved into Hickman County and appeared to dramatically intensify as it crossed US 51, where extreme ground scouring occurred in nearby fields.
-The tornado scoured trenches into the ground, removing all grass and several inches of topsoil in the worst affected areas.
+The tornado scoured trenches into the ground, removing all grass and several inches of topsoil in the worst-affected areas.
 No structures were impacted near US 51 and no rating was applied to the scouring.
 EF3 damage continued past this point as homes and metal truss towers were destroyed.
 EF2 damage was noted as it tracked into Graves County, closely paralleling Purchase Parkway and US 45, and moving directly toward the city of Mayfield.
 The roof of a house along KY 339 was torn off, and many trees and power poles were downed in this area.